 If water backs up into your sink when the washing machine runs, it’s a clear sign that something isn’t working properly in your plumbing system.
-This isn’t normal behavior and usually points to a drainage issue that can worsen over time.
+This behavior is not normal and usually indicates that drainage is being restricted somewhere along the line.

-In many homes, the washing machine and sink share a drain line.
-When that line becomes restricted, water may not flow away as expected and instead gets pushed back into the sink.
-This type of issue is closely related to situations like water coming up kitchen sink when dishwasher runs, where shared drainage creates visible symptoms.
+In many homes, the washing machine and sink share a drain line, and when that line cannot handle the volume of water being discharged, flow is redirected into the nearest opening.
+Problems like water coming up kitchen sink when dishwasher runs show how shared drainage systems can create visible backup symptoms when flow is disrupted.

-If you’re noticing unusual behavior when your washing machine runs, these early signs can help you identify whether a drainage issue is beginning to develop:
+If you’re noticing unusual behavior during washing machine cycles, these early signs can help you recognize whether a drainage issue is beginning to form:

 1. Water appears in the sink during the washing machine drain cycle